openplans/shareabouts/doc/TESTING.md

   src/manage.py test sa_web

-To test the javascript via jasmine
+To test the JavaScript via Jasmine
 ====================================

 First you need Ruby installed, ideally with RVM.